 SD Card on Galaxy S7: What Should You Know?

 Samsung Galaxy S7 has given up some classic features of SD card and introduced some new functions.
 Today, we have selected some of them and deliver a detailed introduction.
-Here is what you should know about SD card on Galaxy S7.
+Here is what you should know about SD card on Galaxy S7 and manage its data.

 1. No Adoptable Option